felixkan1/cryptovis/README.md

 Keep up to date with cryptocurrencies

-We provide up to date info on prices, social feeds(twitter, reddit and Google News) and watch list on your favourite cryptocurrencies
+We provide up to date info on prices, social feeds(twitter and reddit) and watch list on your favourite cryptocurrencies

 Data provided by [CoinGecko API](https://www.coingecko.com/en/api)